Decentralidia/Rebuttal/Readme.md

 3. Race
 4. Profession

-Additionally, we implicitly took into account Education Level, Sexual Orientation, and Familiarity with X (didn't use, mildly use, and frequently use X) as secondary metrics in crowdsourcing, in addition to the primary metrics.
+Additionally, we implicitly considered Education Level, Sexual Orientation, and Familiarity with X (didn't use, mildly use, and frequently use X) as secondary metrics in crowdsourcing in addition to the primary metrics.

 Subsequently, we strategically distributed the survey across various platforms to cover a wide range of combinations for these metrics.
 However, due to space constraints and the anonymous nature of the paper, we opted to provide more information about the core problem addressed in this paper rather than detailing the intricacies of the crowdsourcing process.